 What can moms do to deal with postpartum hair loss?

 First of all, moms suffering from hair loss after childbirth should treat the issue calmly since it is normal.
 Don’t stress yourself out, and spend some time to make yourself get relaxed through meditation, running, going for a massage and various other ways.
 Secondly, you should minimize heat styling to avoid damage to your hair.
 Thirdly, it is essential to have a balanced and healthy diet so as to promote hair growth.
 If you suffer from hair loss after childbirth, whole grains, vegetables and fruits that are favorable for boosting hair growth should be chosen- e.g. eggs, avocados, buts, walnuts and carrots are the best foods for hair growth.
-Moreover, it may take months before your hair returns, so hairpieces such as hair toppers can be helpful for moms who expect instant volume.
+Moreover, it may take months before your hair returns, so hairpieces such as hair toppers and wigs can be helpful for moms who expect instant volume.